pdf-raku/PDF-Grammar-raku/README.md

 description; there are areas which these can be put to use, including:

 - The overall file structure (headers, objects, cross reference tables and footers.
-- The operands that make up content streams and are used to markup text, forms and graphics.
+- The operands that make up content streams and are used to markup text, forms, images and graphical elements.

 PDF::Grammar is an experimental/example Perl6 grammar for parsing
 and validation of PDF components.
 It currently implements two grammars: